This becomes easier the more we deepen our self-connection.

-Two of the four recommended ways of deepening our self-awareness are taking exercise and spending time in nature.
+Inner Leadership recommends four ways we can achieve this.
+Two of those ways are taking exercise and spending time in nature.
 We obtain the maximum benefit when we combine the two.

-Some doctors in the UK, the USA, and Scotland are now literally writing prescriptions for outdoor activity.
+Hippocrates said, “Walking is our best medicine.”
+Doctors in the England, Scotland, and the USA are now literally writing prescriptions for outdoor activity.